Berger Montague PC Investigating Claims on Behalf of MoonLake Immunotherapeutics (NASDAQ: MLTX) Investors After Class Action Filing

 Investor Deadline: Investors who purchased MoonLake securities during the Class Period may, no later than December 15, 2025, seek to be appointed as a lead plaintiff representative of the class.
 To learn your rights, CLICK HERE .

-According to the lawsuit, MoonLake and certain executives made false and misleading statements regarding the Company's only drug candidate, sonelokimab (SLK), in testing as a treatment for certain skin conditions.
-The complaint alleges that the Company repeatedly promoted SLK's Nanobody structure as providing superior clinical advantages over traditional monoclonal antibodies, such as FDA-approved BIMZELX.
+According to the complaint, the Company misled investors by aggressively touting its sole drug candidate, sonelokimab (SLK), as clinically superior to competing therapies due to its Nanobody structure.
+However, the lawsuit alleges that the Company failed to disclose that SLK targets the same molecules as FDA-approved BIMZELX and offered no demonstrated clinical advantage.

-On September 28, 2025, the Company announced Phase 3 clinical trial results for SLK, which, according to the lawsuit, showed that SLK failed to achieve efficacy comparable to BIMZELX.
-Analysts reportedly described the data as a "disastrous result," and MoonLake's stock declined nearly 90%, or $55.75 per share, in a single trading session.
+According to the complaint, on September 28, 2025, the Company revealed Phase 3 clinical trial data showing SLK failed to match BIMZELX's efficacy.
+Analysts reportedly labeled the outcome as "disastrous," and the Company's stock collapsed by $55.75 per share – nearly 90% – in one trading day.

 If you are a MoonLake investor and would like to learn more about this action, CLICK HERE or please contact Berger Montague: Andrew Abramowitz at [email protected] or (215) 875-3015, or Caitlin Adorni at [email protected] or (267)764-4865.